NishaJahir/updated_2.0.13/meta/documents/user_guide_en.md

 # Novalnet payment plugin for plentymarkets

 Novalnet's payment plugin for plentymarkets is an end-to-end solution for accepting both international and local payments across the world.
-This full-service payment plugin automates your entire payment processing through one single PCI certified payment platform including the following benefits and more:
+This full-service payment plugin automates your entire payment processing through one single PCI certified payment platform including the following benefits and more:<br>
     • End-to-end payment solution incl.
-15+ automated payment services (e.g. debt collection, fraud prevention)
+15+ automated payment services (e.g. debt collection, fraud prevention) <br>
     • Accept and process 100+ international and local payment methods
     • One contract - no hidden costs or restrictive contract terms for payment processing
     • PCI compliance (PCI DSS Level 1) & extensive payment licensing ready for you